nhunguyen03/SQL-key-bussiness-questions/README.md

 ## II.
 Exploring the Dataset
 This project revolves around 8 key business questions corresponding to 8 queries.

+**Context 1**: A retail business has recently launched an advertising campaign to increase website traffic.
+The marketing team requests to measure the effectiveness of the campaign through three metrics: **visits, pageviews, and transactions**

 ### Question 1: Calculate total visit, pageview, transaction and revenue for January, February and March 2017 order by month

 **SQL code**
 - [_table_suffix](https://cloud.google.com/bigquery/docs/querying-wildcard-tables): often used in BigQuery, refers to a special parameter that allows you to specify a suffix for table names.
 This is particularly useful for querying across multiple tables with a common naming pattern.
 ![image](https://github.com/user-attachments/assets/1b138543-3362-466a-b04c-3ce31ef6fc51)